pub-n-dub/artificial-life-robotics-show/projects/README.md

 _Episode #1_

-Conceived and recorded in one-go in a tiny flat in the middle of Prague.
-On minimal hardware and software to demonstrate baseline capabilities.
+What is artificial life and its embodiment?

+* Part One
+    - What is artificial life verses what is artificial intelligence?
+* Part Two
+    - The history of artificial life as Cybernetics.
+* Part Three
+    - A prospect of Cybernetics.

 _Episode #2_

-The survival mechanism: A system of hierarchies.
+The survival mechanism: _A system of hierarchies_

 * Part One
-    - Embodied robotics: The necessity of a model to support hierarchies
+    - Embodied robotics: The necessity of a model to support hierarchies.
+* Part Two
+    - Approachable hardware: The iCybie and customized platforming.
+* Part Three
+    -